gulyfish/Input-aware-Factorization-Machine/README.md

 We follow the **Avazu** processing details of [PNN](https://github.com/Atomu2014/Ads-RecSys-Datasets).

 From Table 1 we can see that the proposed IFM model outperforms the other state-of-the-art methods on the classification task.
-The results confirm the effectiveness of IFM again and further justifies the importance of input-aware feature representation.
+The results confirm the effectiveness of IFM again and further justify the importance of input-aware feature representation.